Highlights from our 22/23 Antarctic Season

 Nothing feels quite as good as a comeback, does it?
-With most of our 22/23 season under our belts, we wanted to look back at some of this year’s highlights so far.
+With our 22/23 season now wrapped, let’s take a look back at some of this year’s incredible highlights.

-As the conclusion of the first full Antarctic season since the pandemic draws near, we want to say a huge thank you to all of our hard-working staff and crew.
+First of all, we want to say a huge thank you to all of our hard-working staff and crew.
 Our team worked diligently and nimbly to maximize excursions and landings amidst challenging weather and conditions – all with smiles on their faces.
 These incredible people make the magic happen and it wouldn’t be a true PL experience without them.
-Like our guests, our team (no matter how many times they have been to Antarctica) were thrilled to be traveling to the White Continent.
+Like our guests, our team (no matter how many times they have been to Antarctica) were thrilled to be traveling to the White Continent this season.

 Take a look at some of the top experiences of the season: